1. Configuration

 key: "some_secret_string"

 When a “session compatible” authentication method is enabled the domain property is required.
 It should be configured with the public domain your Flipt instance is hosted on.
-The other properties are not required to be explicitly configured.
+The other properties aren’t required to be explicitly configured.

 To best secure your instance of Flipt, we advise that you run Flipt with secure: true.
 This will require you to expose Flipt over HTTPS.
 Additionally, we advise that you configure a csrf.key with a 32 or 64-byte random string of data.